Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Experimental results

-Figure \ref{Fig2}b shows the dispersion images of the below (left panel) and above (right panel) the lasing threshold PL for four distinct detuning conditions $\Delta=$ 61, -19, -110, and -216 meV.
-Above the polariton lasing threshold $P_{\rm th}^{\rm pol}$, the k-space PL distribution collapses towards $k_{||}=0$, indicating the onset of coherent macroscopic occupation at the ground, lowest energy state.
-Together with the gradual broadening of the polariton lasing linewidth above the threshold, attributed to polariton-polariton interactions at high excitation densities, these hallmark behaviours evidence the presence of the strong light-matter coupling enabling the emergence of new polariton eigenstates inside the system.
-To quantify the interaction strength of the system, namely Rabi-splitting energy constant, we apply a coupled oscillators model and fit the experimentally observed PL dispersion images, as indicated by red dashed lines of lower and upper polariton branches (LPB and UPB) in Fig.\ref{Fig2}b.
-The Hamiltonian of the systems reads as follows:
+Figure \ref{Fig2}d shows the dispersion images of the below (left sub-panel) and above (right sub-panel) the lasing threshold PL for four distinct detuning conditions $\Delta=$ -58, -107, -174, and -235 meV (M=3).
+Above the polariton lasing threshold $P_{\rm th}^{\rm pol}$, the k-space PL distribution collapses towards $k_{||}=0 \pm5~^\circ$, indicating the onset of coherent macroscopic occupation at the ground, lowest energy state.
+Together with the gradual broadening of the polariton lasing linewidth above the threshold, these hallmark behaviours evidence the presence of the strong light-matter coupling enabling the emergence of new polariton eigenstates inside the system.
+To quantify the interaction strength of the system, namely the Rabi-splitting energy constant, we apply a coupled-oscillators model with damping and fit the experimentally observed PL dispersion images, as indicated by white dashed lines of lower and upper polariton branches (LPB and UPB) in Fig.\ref{Fig2}d.
+The Hamiltonian of the system reads as follows: